conan-io/docs/ci_tutorial/packages_pipeline/multi_configuration.rst

         }
     }

-TODO

-- When all the different binaries for ``ai/1.1.0`` have been built correctly, the ``package pipeline`` can consider its job succesfull and decide to promote those binaries.
+When all the different binaries for ``ai/1.1.0`` have been built correctly, the ``package pipeline`` can consider its job succesfull and decide to promote those binaries.
 But further package builds and checks are necessary, so instead of promoting them to the ``develop`` repository, the ``package pipeline`` can promote them to the ``products`` binary repository.
-As all other developers and CI use the ``develop`` repository, no one will be broken at this stage either.
+As all other developers and CI use the ``develop`` repository, no one will be broken at this stage either:

-If the build of all configurations for ``ai/1.1.0`` were succesfull, then the ``packages pipeline`` can proceed and promote them to the ``products`` repository:

 .. code-block:: bash
     :caption: Promoting from packages->product